 Record low mortgage rates are being credited for a sustained uptick in U.S. housing market activity as determined home buyers brush off the unsettling effects of the coronavirus pandemic.
 According to the latest National Association of Realtors (NAR) data, pending home sales continued to rise in June, marking two consecutive months of increases in contract activity, with buyers keen to make the most of the attractive rates being offered by the best mortgage lenders.

 Each of the four major regions surveyed recorded month-over-month growth in pending home sales transactions, the poll revealed, while the Northeast was the only region to not record increases in year-over-year pending transactions.
-At a headline level, the Pending Home Sales Index, which provides a forward-looking indication of home sales based on contract signings, rose 16.6% on the previous month, and 6.3% year-over-year.
+At a headline level, the Pending Home Sales Index, which provides a forward-looking indication of home sales based on contract signings, rose 16.6% on the previous month, and 6.3% year-over-year, ensuring the best truck rental for moving services have been enjoying a healthy line of customers.

 “It is quite surprising and remarkable that, in the midst of a global pandemic, contract activity for home purchases is higher compared to one year ago,” said Lawrence Yun, NAR’s chief economist.
 “Consumers are taking advantage of record-low mortgage rates resulting from the Federal Reserve’s maximum liquidity monetary policy.”